 CSS Pseudo-elements

-When changing the HTML on your project is not an option, you can make use of a CSS feature to add icons to a page when using Font Awesome Web Fonts.
+When changing the HTML on your project is not an option, or you’d rather write your own CSS, you can make use of CSS pseudo-elements to add icons to a page when using Font Awesome Web Fonts.

 About Pseudo-elements